neuroFuzz/surreptitious/README.md

             nmap's features.
 OS detection via nmap requires root privilege

-    - this IS NOT fast, that is by design - it is written to try to NEVER trip a sensor or alert a sentry
+    - this IS NOT fast, that is by design - it is written to try to NEVER trip a sensor or alert a sentry while pursuing accurate results - usage of this program requires the type of stealthy patience a real attacker has

     - Writes out the nmap results to the dir set forth with -p plus a subdir based on the target ip address, file names are in the following format: